bcdr-demos/environment-automation/README.md

 2. Clone this repo
 3. `npm install`
 4. To run the web app, `npm start`
-5. [If using Coder]: Open a [Dev URL](https://coder.com/docs/environments/devurls) on port 3000 to access the web app.
+5. [If using Coder]: Open a [Dev URL](https://coder.com/docs/environments/devurls) on port 3000 to access the web app

 ---

-Contributions are welcome. 🙂
+Contributions are welcome 🙂

 ⚠️ We do not recommend using this app in production for your organization.
 This is just a demonstration of capabilities and is not secure.